API authentication and authorization

 These parts are Base64URL encoded and concatenated, separated by single dots ('.').

-You may use the openssh tool to generate an ECDSA key pair or ssh tool to generate RSA key pair.
+You can use the openssh tool to generate an ECDSA key pair, or an ssh tool to generate an RSA key pair.

 Example for ES256 signatures

-- Generate Public Key that MUST be configured in IdCloud.
+Generate the public key that MUST be configured in Risk Management.

 > openssl ec -in key -pubout -out key.pem